-Substance P also plays a role in the pain impulse at the other key site for pain, the spinal cord.
-The spinal cord is connected directly to the brain -- so, pain first must pass through the spinal cord and then to the brain.
+Substance P also plays a role in the pain impulse at the second key site for pain, the spinal cord.
+The spinal cord is connected directly to the brain -- so, pain first must pass through the spinal cord before it reaches the brain.
 The C fibers carry the painful impulse to the spinal cord.
 In the spinal cord the C fibers end, and a nerve called a projection neuron and an ascending tract begins.
 This ascending tract carries the pain impulse on to the brain -- the third key site for pain, and the final stop.
 The brain is where pain actually registers.
 If the impulse doesn't reach the brain, there is no pain.

 There is no physical connection between the C fiber and the projection neuron.
 The communication between the C fiber and the projection neuron is accomplished by the release of a chemical called a neurotransmitter (NT).
 The NT is released by the C fiber and travels across the space between the C fiber and the ascending tract and transmits the painful impulse to the ascending tract.
 If the NT is not present or is reduced, the transmission of the painful impulse is slowed or stopped.
 The main NT in the spinal cord for this transmission is Substance P.